 A tax dollar deferred is a tax dollar saved.
 The Canadian tax system is based on an annual reporting of income, but the reality of business is that income and expenses aren’t always relying on how long it takes the Earth to circle the sun.
 Take advantage of this by doing two things: Accelerate some expenses, and defer some income.
 Money you spend before the end of the year can give you additional expenses to claim.
 Holding off on making more money, even just a few days, can let you wait another year before claiming that income.

-If your cash flow allows it, stock up on supplies and pay all of your bills in the last days of your tax year.
+If your cash flow allows for it, stock up on supplies and pay all of your bills in the last days of your tax year.
 This way, you can deduct them from your income right away, causing an instant tax reduction.
 If you company purchases something on December 30 and uses a December 31 year end, you can deduct the expense from the current year.
-Waiting just two days and purchasing the same item on January 1 means you have to wait 12 months to deduct the expenses at the end of the next financial year.
+Waiting just two days and purchasing the same item on January 1 means you have to wait 12 months to deduct the expenses at the end of the next fiscal year.
 The same applies to income.
 If you’re planning a service visit for a client around the holidays, waiting until after the first day of the following month can let you still recognize the income but defer it a year.

 Invest in Business Improvements for Tax Savings